CV last updated in June of 2026 [pdf on Dropbox]

 Indiana University

 2025-present.
-Accessibility Liaison for the Informatics Department.
+Accessibility Liaison for the Luddy School of Informatics, Computing, and Engineering.

 2024-present.
 Informatics Colloquium Committee Chair.

 2024-present.
-Luddy Academic Integrity Council Member.
+Luddy Academic Integrity Council.

 Purdue University